mrkhorasani/AZ-900/README.md

 Group resources that share the same lifecycle, such as all resources related to a particular application or environment (e.g., development, testing, production).<br>
 2. Naming Conventions:<br>
 Use consistent and descriptive names for resource groups to easily identify and manage them.<br>
-3. Tagging:
+3. Tagging:<br>
 Use tags to categorize resources within a resource group, which can help in organizing and tracking usage and costs.<br>
-4. Access Control:
+4. Access Control:<br>
-Implement appropriate access control policies to secure resources and ensure that only authorized users can manage them.
+Implement appropriate access control policies to secure resources and ensure that only authorized users can manage them.<br>
 By organizing resources into resource groups, Azure users can manage their cloud resources more effectively, ensuring that related resources are managed as a cohesive unit.
 This organizational structure simplifies management tasks and enhances the overall efficiency of resource management in Azure.